noseglasses/Kaleidoscope-RemoteControl/README.md

 REMOTE_CONTROL_INIT(REMOTE_CONTROL)
 ```

+**Important:** The continuation markers `\` at the end of each line of the definition of function macro `REMOTE_CONTROL` are required for the pre-processor to read the macro definition as a single line.

 Now you can use the `focus-test` program to test your setup.
 The following
 are the commands to be entered in a console window.
 The `focus-test` command
 resides in the `bin` folder of the `Kaleidoscope` repository.